grafana/metrictank/docs/installation-deb.md

   See [Cassandra](https://github.com/grafana/metrictank/blob/master/docs/cassandra.md)
 * The latest (1.0.1 or newer) version of [Graphite](http://graphite.readthedocs.io/en/latest/install.html)
 * Optional: [statsd](https://github.com/etsy/statsd) or something compatible with it.
 For instrumentation of graphite.
-* Optional: Kafka, if you want to buffer data in case metrictank goes down.
+* Optional: Kafka, if you want to buffer data in case Grafana Metrictank goes down.
 Kafka 2.0.0 is highly recommended.
   [more info](https://github.com/grafana/metrictank/blob/master/docs/kafka.md)

 Note: Cassandra and Kafka require Java, which will be automatically installed by apt as a dependency when we install Cassandra.

 ## How things fit together

-metrictank ingest metrics data.
+Grafana Metrictank ingest metrics data.
 The data can be sent into it, or be read from a queue (see [Inputs](https://github.com/grafana/metrictank/blob/master/docs/inputs.md)).
-Metrictank will compress the data into chunks in RAM, a configurable number of the most recent data is kept in RAM, but the chunks are being saved to Cassandra as well.
+Grafana Metrictank will compress the data into chunks in RAM, a configurable number of the most recent data is kept in RAM, but the chunks are being saved to Cassandra as well.
 You can use a single Cassandra instance or a cluster.
-Metrictank will also respond to queries: if the data is recent, it'll come out of RAM, and older data is fetched from cassandra.
+Grafana Metrictank will also respond to queries: if the data is recent, it'll come out of RAM, and older data is fetched from cassandra.
 This happens transparantly.
-Metrictank maintains an index of metrics metadata, for all series it sees.
+Grafana Metrictank maintains an index of metrics metadata, for all series it sees.
 You can use an index entirely in memory, or backed by Cassandra for persistence.
-You can query metrictank directly (it has fast, but limited built-in processing and will fallback to graphite when needed) or you can also just query graphite which will always use graphite's processing but use metrictank as a datastore.
+You can query Grafana Metrictank directly (it has fast, but limited built-in processing and will fallback to graphite when needed) or you can also just query graphite which will always use graphite's processing but use Grafana Metrictank as a datastore.

 ## Get a machine with root access